 Nikole Hannah-Jones is an award-winning investigative reporter covering RACIAl injustice for the new york times magazine.

-Nikole has spent the last five years investigating the way racial segregation in housing and schools is maintained through official action and policy.
+Nikole investigates the way racial segregation in housing and schools is maintained through official action and policy.

 She has written extensively about school resegregation across the country and the utter disarray of hundreds of school desegregation orders.
 She has also chronicled the decades-long failure of the federal government to enforce the landmark 1968 Fair Housing Act and wrote one of the most widely read analyses of the racial implications of the controversial Fisher v.
 University of Texas affirmative action Supreme Court case.

 Nikole's reporting has won several national awards, including the Peabody Award, George Polk Award, National Magazine Award, Sigma Delta Chi Award for Public Service, and the Hechinger Grand Prize for Distinguished Education Reporting.
 She was named Journalist of the Year by the National Association of Black Journalists in 2015 and was named to The Root 100 in 2015, 2016 and 2017.
 She is also a 2017 New America Emerson fellow and a Russell Sage Foundation Visiting Journalist.

 In 2017, Nikole was named a prestigious MacArthur fellow for her reporting on school segregation.

 Nikole is writing a book on school segregation entitled, "The Problem We All Live With," to be published on the One World imprint of Penguin/Random House.

 In 2016, Nikole helped found the Ida B. Wells Society for Investigative Reporting, a training and mentorship organization geared towards increasing the number of investigative reporters of color.